ArcherHeffern/System-Creation/01_intro.md

 # Course Topics
 ## Intro
 * The big picture

-## Fundemental Skills for General Development
+## Fundemental Skills for General Software Development
 * Iterative development
 * Basic coding
 * How to learn